varigence/docs/bimlflex/metadata-editors/data-lineage.md

 ---
 # Data Lineage

-The **Data Lineage Designer** can be used to review and update your **Column Mappings** in an easy graphical interface.
+The **Data Lineage Designer** can be used to review your **Column Mappings** in an easy graphical interface.

 The designer provides an view of one or more relationships between **Columns**, referred to as source-target mappings or simply 'mappings'.
-This designer allows a modeler to get a quick view of mappings in a graphical interface, as well as making it easy to add or remove mappings using column drag and drop.
-Common actions in the context of data mapping are also supported.
+This designer allows a modeler to get a quick view of mappings in a graphical interface.

 ![Column Mapping User Interface](images/bimlflex-app-data-lineage-full-ui.png "Column Mapping User Interface")